 In addition to its unparalleled collection, Scarecrow offers regularly scheduled free screenings of films, ranging from entertainment classics to documentaries to great screen performances.
 We host programs on site and in the community, featuring guest speakers, film producers and directors, media experts, historians, and writers.
 We also offer expanded arts programming beyond visual images to include poetry and spoken word, puppetry, cartoons, world cultures, literature and other creative arts showcases.

 Ensuring teachers, learning communities, nonprofits and civic groups have the resources to support arts in education

-Educators, schools, community and cultural organizations, and the general public can count on the Scarecrow Project staff who are film experts and generously share this expertise and offer project support, whether it’s finding films, making recommendations, helping with researching titles and background history: We are film experts.
+Educators, schools, community and cultural organizations, and the general public can count on the Scarecrow Video staff who are film experts and generously share this expertise and offer project support, whether it’s finding films, making recommendations, helping with researching titles and background history: We are film experts.
 Our seasoned and knowledgeable staff has a wealth of insight and training and we love evangelizing the importance of film arts to the public!

 Strengthening the ability of individuals and groups to have arts-rich communities

 Our community room is a busy place, hosting film clubs, classes, screenings, and providing no-cost meeting space for citizen groups.
 We enjoy program partnerships with some of Seattle’s best arts organizations like the Grand Illusion Cinema, the Northwest Film Forum, SIFF, Reel Grrls and the Seattle Theater Group – and we are always happy to add new partners!
 We connect the public with filmmakers, actors, and other artists.
-Community artists, film students, local and other indie filmmakers also have a home at the Scarecrow Project.
+Community artists, film students, local and other indie filmmakers also have a home at Scarecrow Video.